apache/incubator-devlake-website/docs/DeveloperManuals/Project.md

 title: "Project"
 sidebar_position: 5
 description: >
-  `Project` is **a set of [Scope](../Glossary.md#data-scope) from different domains**, a way to group different resources, and it is crucial for some metric calculations like `Dora`.
+  `Project` is **a set of [Scope](../Overview/KeyConcepts.md#data-scope) from different domains**, a way to group different resources, and it is crucial for some metric calculations like `Dora`.
 ---

 # Summary

-In related calculations such as `Dora` indicators, we often encounter situations requiring comprehensive calculations based on data from multiple data sources.
+For some metric calculations such as the `DORA` metric, we often encounter situations requiring comprehensive calculations based on data from multiple data sources.

-For example, we do code version management on `Gitlab`, and then do corresponding compilation and deployment operations in `Jenkins`.
-At this time, our indicator calculation will depend on the data of `Gitlab` and `Jenkins` at the same time.

-However, the reality is that sometimes, we have plural `Gitlab` connections and plural `Jenkins` connections.

-At this time, to support calculations that rely on multiple data sources like `Dora`, we need to correctly associate different [Scope](../Glossary.md#data-scope) under different data sources through a method.

-So, we created `Project`
+For example, we may use `Gitlab` for code version control, `Jenkins` for CI/CD, to calculate PR deployment cycle time, we need to know which `Gitlab Projects` and `Jenkins Jobs` are related for correctness and performance reasons.

+However, in most cases, we have multiple `Gitlab Projects` / `Jenkins Jobs` that belong to different teams/agendas in our Apache DevLake database.

+To distinguish them into different groups.
+The `Project` is introduced in v0.15.
+Essentially, a `project` consists of a set of [Scopes](../Overview/KeyConcepts.md#data-scope), i.e., a couple of `Gitlab Projects`, `Jira Boards` or `Jenkins Jobs`, etc.

-`Project` is **a set of [Scope](../Glossary.md#data-scope) from different domains**, a way to group different resources, and it is crucial for some metric calculation like `Dora`.
+`Project` is **a set of [Scope](../Overview/KeyConcepts.md#data-scope) from different domains**, a way to group different resources, and it is crucial for some metric calculation like `Dora`.

-By adding the `project_name` field to the `blueprint` table, we associate `project` with `blueprint` one-to-one.

-As a developer, when we are doing a new plugin development, or when we do some other operations that need to be associated with `Project` to add, delete, and modify operations, we need to have a detailed understanding of `Project`.

 Next, let us introduce `Project` in the following order:
 - `Project` related models